 How well does your website work for people with disabilities?

 You may need to know these terms sooner than you think.
 Website accessibility is not a new requirement.
-It was made a law in 1990 when the Americans with Disabilities Act (ADA) prohibited discrimination and ensures equal opportunity for persons with disabilities.
+It was made a law in 1990 when the Americans with Disabilities Act (ADA) prohibited discrimination and ensured equal opportunity for persons with disabilities.
 This new law affected employers, government services, public and commercial facilities, and transportation services.
-In September of 2010, the ADA published final regulations and standards requiring buildings, elevators, sidewalks, and public businesses to comply with the ADA rules to be accessible to people with disabilities.
+In September 2010, the ADA published final regulations and standards requiring buildings, elevators, sidewalks, and public businesses to comply with the ADA rules to be accessible to people with disabilities.

 The web was very fresh and new.
 Most businesses and governments didn't have websites at that time.
 In 2003 the Department of Justice recommended a voluntary action plan for businesses and government entities including not-for-profits to include compliance.
 Not many sites that were being developed at that time were compliant.
-Many were fortunate to even have a website or a developer who knew how to develop the site let alone the compliance task list.
+Many were fortunate to have a website or a developer who knew how to develop the site let alone the compliance task list.

 All that has changed.
-Websites now are responsive, mobile, and adaptive.
+Websites today are responsive, mobile, and adaptive.
 There are so many tools, browsers, devices, and options that now is a great time to revisit this requirement.
 If you do not comply with the standards, you can be sued by a person, group, or government entity.
 If you are receiving funding from the government or monies indirectly you are already required to be compliant.
 No one or group has caught up with you yet.section 508 web standards image

 Who is required to comply?